 You do not have to cut all types of meat at a go.
 However, it can be hard to keep up, and down the line, you may find yourself going back to eating meat, breaking the diet rules.
 Instead of such an approach, experts suggest you gradually cut meat from your diet (3).

 So, every week, aim to increase the number of meatless dishes you are having.
 Find interesting ways of preparing dishes that do not include meat.
-You can talk to your nutritionist and help them craft a vegetarian meal plan based on your preferences.
+Even if you don’t transition all the way to a vegetarian diet, eating less meat and more plant-based meals will have health benefits and may help you lose weight.

 Having Fun With It